 The European way of digital transformation in cities and communities

-- The Cities Mission area is being developed by a group of 15 ‘high level experts’ (the Mission Board) and they have provided the concept for the Cities Mission Area which is to be finalised by September.
+- The Cities Mission area is being developed by a group of 15 ‘high level experts’ (the Mission Board) and they have provided the concept for the Cities Mission Area.

 - The Mission Board proposed to establish a Mission to support and promote “100 European cities” in their systemic transformation towards “climate-neutrality by 2030, by and for the citizens”.

 - Such proposal is fully in line with the Green Deal political priorities, ultimately aiming at transforming the European continent to be climate-neutral by 2050.